 All students must provide their own riding gear as outlined on the course pages.

-Your riding gear must be inspected and approved by the instructor during the first session.
+Your riding gear must be inspected and at the Instructor’s discretion, approved at the first session.

-We offer training in Winnipeg and the following rural locations – contact us for further information:
+We offer training in Winnipeg and the following rural locations:

 - CFB Shilo